 NGOs with public benefit status enjoy tax and other fiscal exemptions to the extent their income is used exclusively to further their public benefit purposes, including income derived from donations and grants (Law on Freedom of Association Article 17(1); Law on Corporate Income Tax Article 10).
-An NGO is taxed at the rate of 10% on income from commercial or other activities not exclusively related to its public purpose, reduced by deductions directly related to the expense of carrying out such activities and which are allowed by law (Law on Corporate Income Tax Article 34).
+An NGO is taxed at the rate of 10 percent on income from commercial or other activities not exclusively related to its public purpose, reduced by deductions directly related to the expense of carrying out such activities allowed by law (Law on Corporate Income Tax Article 34).
 NGOs without public benefit status are taxed on their profits in the same manner as other legal entities.

-Both legal persons and individuals are allowed to deduct up to 10% of their taxable income for donations for specified public benefit purposes (Law on Corporate Income Tax Article 10(1); Law on Personal Income Tax Article 28(1)).
+Both legal persons and individuals are allowed to deduct up to 10 percent of their taxable income for donations for specified public benefit purposes (Law on Corporate Income Tax Article 10(1); Law on Personal Income Tax Article 28(1)).
 The donation must be made to an NGO that has received and maintained public benefit status or to “any other non-commercial organizations that directly perform activities in the public interest and are not-for-profit,” including medical, educational, environmental, religious and other specified types of institutions (Law on Corporate Income Tax Article 10(2.2); Law on Personal Income Tax Article 28(2.2)).
-Taxpayers who make such donations in particular subject areas may receive an additional allowance of up to 10% of their income for deduction purposes, as prescribed by separate Kosovo laws (Law on Corporate Income Tax Article 10(5); Law on Personal Income Tax Article 28(5)).
+Taxpayers who make such donations in particular subject areas may receive an additional allowance of up to 10 percent of their income for deduction purposes, as prescribed by separate laws (Law on Corporate Income Tax Article 10(5); Law on Personal Income Tax Article 28(5)).
 Deductions are not allowed if the contribution will directly benefit a person related to the donor (Law on Corporate Income Tax Article 10(3); Law on Personal Income Tax Article 28(3)).